-Every modern air conditioner has a sleep mode, but how does it work, and why should you take advantage of this energy-saving option?
+But how does it work, and why should you take advantage of this energy-saving option?

 Running an air conditioner at “full pelt” all day or all night – either in cooling mode or heating mode – can improve your comfort, however it can be a very costly exercise.